ArtieFischer/somni-app-2/docs/03-monorepo-architecture.md

 ## Overview

 The Somni project uses a monorepo structure with npm workspaces to manage multiple applications and shared packages.
-This architecture promotes code reuse, consistent tooling, and simplified dependency management.
+This architecture promotes code reuse, consistent tooling, simplified dependency management, and implements clean architecture principles across the entire codebase.

 ## Directory Structure